bootdotdev/blog/content/news/learn-cryptography-course-released.md

   - "Learn Cryptography course"
 ---

 Greetings!
-We're to excited announce that we've unveiled a brand-new [cryptography course](https://boot.dev/learn/learn-cryptography) on [Boot.dev](https://boot.dev).
+We're excited announce that we've unveiled a brand-new [cryptography course](https://boot.dev/learn/learn-cryptography) on [Boot.dev](https://boot.dev).
 We're convinced that this new experience is truly one of a kind.
 If you want to learn cryptography while writing real code in the [Go programming language](https://boot.dev/learn/learn-golang), you should check it out.

 You can [get started for free here](https://boot.dev/learn/learn-cryptography).